-New Group Reading Test (NGRT) Reading Comprehension, looking at fiction and non-fiction texts.
+New Group Reading Test (NGRT) or Progress Test in English Reading Comprehension, looking at fiction and non-fiction texts.
 The NGRT is a screening and monitoring test for groups of pupils.
 NGRT scores can be brought to life through a variety of diagnostic reports, enabling staff to build a comprehensive picture of a pupil and their reading ability.
 SWRT This is a test of word recognition out-of-context: i.e. reading accuracy.
 Single Word Spelling Test (SWST) Spelling.
 Dyslexia Screener Identifies dyslexic tendencies in pupils aged 5-16+ years and recommends intervention strategies to help them achieve their potential.
 CEM Base Adaptive Baseline Curriculum assessment in Literacy, Numeracy, Communication and Language and Personal, Social and Emotional Development.
 CoPs CoPS is a child friendly assessment, for those aged 4-7 years, to identify cognitive strengths and weaknesses, and dyslexia.
 CATs (Cognitive Abilities Tests) The Cognitive Abilities Test is an online, diagnostic assessment which is designed to help the children and their teachers understand how the children learn and what their academic potential might be.
 Progress Test in English All areas of English except writing - spelling, grammar and comprehension.
 Progress Test in Maths All areas of the Maths curriculum, including Mental Maths.
+Reading Assessment Programme A simple and effective online assessment tool designed to assess pupils on their GPC Accuracy, Decoding Accuracy and Fluency Levels (Word Correct Per Minute).
 Progress Test in Science All areas of the Science curriculum.
 Writing Assessment Writing is assessed termly by means of the Oxford Writing Criterion Scale.
 All pupils complete an unaided piece of work each term.
 This is marked against the scale and recorded on progress tracking sheets.